 Red earth, sunshine and quirky characters make Alice Springs a great place to launch an outback road trip.

-Sitting at the epicentre of the Explorers Way (a 3000-kilometre route from Adelaide to Darwin), Alice Springs – simply ‘Alice’ to locals – is a popular base for visitors looking to explore the Northern Territory’s outback.
+Sitting at the epicentre of the Explorers Way (a 3000-kilometre route from Adelaide to Darwin, if you are driving north from Alice check out out ultimate Alice to Darwin itinerary), Alice Springs – simply ‘Alice’ to locals – is a popular base for visitors looking to explore the Northern Territory’s outback.

 Classic Aussie pubs mix with hip cafes; air-conditioned coaches on their way to the Royal Flying Doctor Service and the Alice Springs School of the Air share the road with cyclists on a tour into the MacDonnell Ranges.

 Bird shows at Alice Springs Desert Park and venomous snakes at Alice Springs Reptile Centre wow animal lovers, while history buffs can whittle away hours checking out historic sites such as the National Pioneer Women’s Hall of Fame or the Alice Springs Telegraph Station, where Europeans first settled in town.
 Throw in sunset atop ANZAC Hill and you’ll be itching to see more of the Red Centre.

 Watch competitors race in weird and wonderful floats in the famous Henley-on-Todd Regatta – the world’s only waterless regatta – on the dry Todd River every August.

 The town also hosts the annual Alice Springs Camel Cup, a decades-old (and pretty eccentric) tradition perfect for a fun family day out.

 If you’re planning on flying into Alice Springs and hiring a vehicle, Apollo Motorhome Holidays, Britz, Thrifty and Hertz all have branches here.